Ew1xX/Preparation-Of-Small-Data-In-Supramolecular-Chemistry-ML/README.md

-# Communication: Strategies of Small Datasets Preparation for Machine Learning in Chemistry
+# Communication: Effective Preparation of Limited Datasets for Machine Learning in the Prediction Binding Constants in Supramolecular Chemistry

 This repository contains code notebooks, figures and datasets used in the research.